"Perfect would be a boring thing to be"

 In the 2019/2020 season Marieke made her debut as Susanna in Le Nozze di Figaro and Eunomia in Cavalli's L'Egisto with DePaul Opera Theater.
 She performed as Madame Herz in Der Schauspieldirektor with the Austrian American Mozart Academy and also starred as Madame Silberklang in DePaul Opera Club's production which she directed and produced.
 She joined Russian Opera Workshop to study the roles of Tatyana from Eugene Onegin and Tamara from Rubinstein's The Demon.
 She shared the stage with Nicole Cabell at the Grand Opening Gala of the Jarvis Opera Hall and sang as a soloist in Bernstein’s Chichester Psalms with Windy City Performing Arts.
 She performed as guest artist at the Musical Bouquet Concert with the Lorraine Havemann Studio for Vocal Excellence in Pretoria, South Africa.
 She also performed in several concerts and opera scenes in Salzburg, Austria and the Marche region of Italy.

-Marieke received her Bachelor's degree in Music Performance Summa Cum Laude from DePaul University in Chicago.
+Marieke is currently pursuing her Master's degree at Mannes College of Music in New York, under the tutelage of Diana Soviero.
+Marieke received her Bachelor's degree in Vocal Performance Summa Cum Laude from DePaul University in Chicago.
 She was a recipient of the Anne Marie Gerts Memorial Endowed Scholarship.

-Originally from Pretoria, South Africa, Marieke received a scholarship to study in the U.S. at age 16 where she pursued filmmaking at the Interlochen Arts Academy.
-Marieke is a multi-talented interdisciplinary artist who also stars as a composer, librettist and filmmaker in addition to her career as an opera singer.
+Originally from Pretoria, South Africa, Marieke received a scholarship to study in the US at age 16 where she pursued filmmaking at the Interlochen Arts Academy.
+Marieke is a multi-talented interdisciplinary artist who also works as a composer, librettist and filmmaker.
 As the grandchild of stage and radio actors Ben and Corrie de Koker, her love for performance runs in her veins.
 She was three years old when she stepped on stage for the first time as a ballerina.